docyes/backticker/README.md

 If {start: true} is passed as an option starts the ticker otherwise it must manually be started before emmiting `tick` events.

-If {params: value(s)} is passed as an option when the `tick` event is trigggered it will pass the value as a subsequent argument.
-Note, if value is an array it will pass each item as a subsequent argument.

 If {tick: true} is pass as an option will emit a `tick` event immediately.

 ## start([tick])